aryadiahmad4689/be-assignment/README.md

 # Wallet

-## Overvie
+## Overvie2
   This application certainly has many shortcomings, therefore I only handle a small part of the features that can be done here.
 I just want to give an overview of how the test provided works.
 I hope it's easy to understand.

 ## Features
 - **User Authentication**: Supports sign up and login functionalities.